Scheduling

 July 7th, 2023

-Radio may have changed significantly from the days of Guglielmo Marconi (the inventor who is credited with the creation of practical radio).
-But ever since there have been radio stations, there has been a need to maintain a schedule of what’s upcoming next on the broadcast.
-You as a station manager need this to oversee your station effectively and your listeners need a schedule to keep them informed of when they should lock in to their favourite show.
+Radio may have changed significantly from the days of Guglielmo Marconi — the inventor credited with the creation of practical radio.
+But ever since there have been radio stations, there has been a need to maintain a broadcast schedule of what’s next.

-I. Dedicated or complementary?
+I. Standalone or integrated?

-The key benefit of a complementary option is the scheduling features are first and foremost intended to further help you run your online radio station.
-This has many downstream advantages for your station.
-The first and simplest is cost.
-You may already use the tool and hence it makes sense to use their scheduling features as you are already paying for it.
-The next advantage is the scheduling tool integrates into the other core features of the application.
-The most obvious example of this is the ability to automatically play pre-recorded shows or mixes at their scheduled time.
 One further benefit is these tools have been developed knowing that any schedule you create is not meant for your eyes only.
 The application providers know that your schedule needs to be publicly available to your listeners.
 Hence a number of these apps provide solutions where you craft the schedule through their interfaces and the result is then automatically displayed on your website (i.e. an embeddable web component).

 II.
 Radio Cult

-It employs a slick and intuitive user interface which integrates nicely with our other tools.
 When creating any event, our schedule allows you to assign artists (created through our artist management tool) to the show, so you always know who is playing and at what time.

 IV.
 Google Calendar

 As mentioned previously, Google Calendar can be considered the industry standard for scheduling.
 It employs a clean UI, which makes it very intuitive to use.
-It’s real strength for an online radio station however, is it’s support for complex recurring rules when creating events.
+It’s real strength for an online radio station, however, is it’s support for complex recurring rules when creating events.
 So no matter how many artists you broadcast and no matter the frequency they appear on your station, Google Calendar has you covered.

 As Google Calendar is a dedicated scheduling tool, it does have some shortcomings when it comes to online radio.
 It lacks integration with any application outside of the Google suite.
 Additionally, it’s only intended to support an organisation internally, meaning you’ll need to take extra steps to display your schedule publicly should you use it.